-Characteristic Value Comments Name Multiple Folio Number Multiple 00344200003, 00344120002, 00344400007, 00343800006 Target Protection Area HHH Ranch Size 319.34-acres total 41 parcels ranging from 2.08-40.04-acres Section, Township, and Range S33, Twn 49, R27 Zoning Category/TDRs A-RFMUD Sending - NBMO-NRPA Agricultural/RFMUD - Sending -North Belle Meade Overlay-eastern half in NRPA Existing structures None Adjoining properties and their Uses Agriculture, Conservation Parcels to the north are agricultural but will be mined in future.
-Parcels to east are owned by county and may be developed for a variety of uses.
-Development Plans Submitted None Known Property Irregularities None known Other County Dept Interest Transportation Wilson corridor extension
+Characteristic Value Comments Name Multiple Folio Number Multiple Current applications - 00344280007 and 00347120009 Target Protection Area HHH Ranch RFMUD Sending Size 327.84 -acres total 42 parcels ranging from 2.08-40.04-acres Section, Township, and Range S33, Twn 49, R27 Zoning Category/TDRs A-RFMUD-Sending- NBMO with east side NRPA Agricultural base zoning in Rural Fringe Mixed Use District.
+All parcels are Sending with a North Belle Meade Overlay - Eastern parcels also have a Natural Resource Protection Area Overly Existing structures None Adjoining properties and their Uses Agriculture, Conservation Parcels to the north are agricultural but will be mined in future.
+Parcels to west are owned by county and may be developed for a variety of uses.
+Many parcels to east are private conservation land Development Plans Submitted None Known Property Irregularities None known Other County Dept Interest Transportation Potential for Wilson corridor extension to go through this area